globulario/services/golang/persistence/README.md

 ## Find One
 To find one object at time you can use _FindOne_.
 That function return an entity if it exist or an error if not.
-The _Query_ parameter is will depend of the backend, I the fowlling example the backend is _mongoDB_.
+The _Query_ parameter is will depend of the backend, I the fowlling example the backend is _MONGO_.
 Note that the entity size must not exeeded the gRPC message size limit, if so made use of _Find_ insetead.

 ```go